shariq1989/cookbook/content/recipe/serrano_crema.md

 * Olive Oil

+#### What other ingredients could I add to the crema?
+Avocado would make for a creamy addition to the crema; you could even call it avocado serrano crema.

 #### What equipment do I need to make this recipe?

 * A [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM)

 #### Is serrano crema spicy?
-The use of serrano chili may be too hot for some.
-If you're looking for a milder sauce, use jalapenos instead.
+The use of serrano chilis may be too hot for some.
+If you're looking for a milder sauce, use jalapeno chilis instead.

-#### What other ingredients could I add to the crema?
-Avocado would make for a creamy addition to the crema; you could even call it avocado serrano crema.

 ----

 I hope you enjoy this recipe for spicy serrano crema.
 If you try it, be sure to let us know what you think!

 Other sauce recipes from The Jamil Ghar: